aappddeevv/scalajs-reaction/README.md

     // optional but includes a Microsoft UI component set "ttg" %%% "scalajs-react-fabric" % scalaJsReactVersion,
     // if you integrate with redux
+    "ttg" %%% "scalajs-react-redux" % scalaJsReactVersion
+    // if you need react-dom
+    "ttg" %%% "scalajs-react-react-dom" % scalaJsReactVersion
+    // if you need prop-types
-    "ttg" %%% "scalajs-react-redux" % scalaJsReactVersion)
+    "ttg" %%% "scalajs-react-prop-types" % scalaJsReactVersion)

 ```

 Do not forget to include the react libraries in your execution environment.
 For
-react 16+, the libraries have been split out into multiple libraries, listed
+react 16+, the libraries have been split out into multiple libraries.
+For
-below (react v15 had mostly a monolithic library):
+the reactjs based modules, the javascript dependencies are:

-* react
+* core: react, create-react-class
-* react-dom
+* react-dom: react-dom
-* create-react-class
+* prop-types: prop-types

 ### Create a Component
 You can quickly create a component and render it: